shadow2418889/digital-typewriter/JOURNAL.md

 **Total time spent: 4h**

-# Jky 18th: FFC Connector and Laying Out the Keyboard
+# July 17th: FFC Connector and Laying Out the Keyboard

 After sourcing a JST connector from JLC, I created and recreated the symbol and footprint of the FFC connector...
 ![connector symbol and footprint](./journal%20assets/ffc%20symbol%20and%20footprint.png)